 Effect on Financial Aid

 Academic Fresh Start clears only your academic record.
-When deciding your eligibility for financial aid, the school must still count all prior credits earned.
+When evaluating your eligibility for financial aid, the school must still count all prior credits attempted.

 Students who earned a graduate degree prior to enrolling as an undergraduate under the Academic Fresh Start option will only be eligible for aid available to graduate students.